 After the selected components have been installed or upgraded, LINUXBUILD and each selected component should be configured.
-This can be done using make xconfig, make gconfig, or make menuconfig.
-Executable actions works best via make xconfig or make gconfig.

 Note that since each component (LINUXBUILD, Linux, Buildroot) is configured separately it is sometimes needed to set the same configuration option in multiple locations.
 For example, both LINUXBUILD and Buildroot have separate toolchain configurations.